 A. ASA adheres to a maximum arrow speed in each competition class as measured by the official on-site chronographs, with a three percent (3%) margin for differences between chronographs.
 Refer to the section "CLASSES" of these rules for the maximum speed allowable in each class.
 Each competitor understands and agrees that they may be required to shoot through the designated on-site chronograph.
 Any arrow required to be shot through the chronograph during or after a tournament round that exceeds the maximum arrow speed for their class, plus three percent (3%) will result in the disqualification of that round’s score.

 B. All targets will be 3-D targets manufactured by McKenzie Targets that feature the ASA Pro 12-Ringä set at maximum distances as shown in the "CLASSES" section of these rules.
 ASA strives to adhere to the maximum recommendation, but range conditions may create target positions that may exceed the maximum.
 All targets will be placed vertical to the horizon and all groups are to insure that the targets are returned to this position after removing their arrows.
 No target may be placed with the head of the target quartered toward the shooter (“front-angled”), and the head of the target may not be quartered away (“rear-angled”) from the shooter at an angle greater than that which would promote damage to the target, or create glance-offs.
 The entire 8, 10, & 12-ring scoring areas will be visible from the stake.
-Shooters may have a range official remove any limbs or debris that blocks their view of these scoring areas on the target.
+Shooters may have a range official remove any limbs or debris that blocks their view of these scoring areas to the target.

-C. Arrows of any type may be used provided they subscribe to the accepted principle and meaning of the word arrow as used in target archery, have not been altered from the manufacturer's original specifications (except cut to size), and that arrows or points do not cause undue damage to the 3-D targets.
+C. Arrows of any type may be used provided they subscribe to the accepted principle and meaning of the word arrow as used in target archery, have not been altered from the manufacturer's original specifications (except cut to size), and that arrows and points do not cause undue damage to the 3-D targets.
 An arrow consists of a shaft with a field or glue-in point, nock, fletching (which may only consist of individual vanes used to stabilize the arrow and which may not be connected to each other by any means above the shaft) and, if desired, cresting.
 The maximum diameter of arrow shafts will not exceed .422"; the field or glue-in point for these arrows may have a maximum diameter of .425".

 D. Shooters are required to be on their assigned target fifteen (15) minutes before the shotgun start to provide range officials sufficient time to insure that all participants are in groups of no less than three (3) shooters.
 Each group will “draw lots” to determine who will shoot first, second, third, etc. The shooters will alternate being the first shooter at each subsequent stake, with their shooting order maintained throughout the round.
 Any shooter who does not shoot the first target with their assigned group (except as may be permitted in “Shooting Time Allowed Rule ‘E’”) will not be allowed to shoot that round and will receive a score of zero.